Fidel-TS: A High-Fidelity Multimodal Benchmark for Time Series Forecasting

 \subsection{Visualization}

 \paragraph{Time Series Data} For illustrative purposes, we selected datasets with a single channel and plotted one of their subjects over a fixed time range.
 It can be observed from Figure \ref{fig:visual} that the CCP and GREG datasets exhibit clear periodicity within the selected range.
-In contrast, the NYTS dataset is not only noisy but also shows periods of sensor downtime.
+The NYTS dataset is not only noisier and exhibits more frequent, irregular fluctuations, leading to greater prediction difficulty, but also includes periods of sensor downtime, resulting in significant sudden distributional shifts.
 This suggests that predicting on the NYTS dataset is more challenging and will likely result in higher errors compared to the CCP and GREG datasets.

 \paragraph{Textual Data} We also provide word clouds generated from one year of weather data in the CCP dataset and the control events from a single room in the BEAR dataset.
 As illustrated in Figure \ref{fig:word}, these visualizations clearly highlight the main content of each text source.